4-HO-EPT

 4-HO-EPT, also known as 4-hydroxy-N-ethyl-N-propyltryptamine or as eprocin, is a psychedelic drug of the tryptamine family, which is structurally related to psilocin (4-HO-DMT).
 It was encountered as a novel designer drug in Japan by 2021.

 Use and effects

-4-HO-EPT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+4-HO-EPT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+Subsequently, however, an assumed prodrug of 4-HO-EPT, 4-AcO-EPT, has emerged as a novel designer drug, and has been said based on online anecdotal reports to have a dose of 20 to 30 mg orally.